libplctag/libplctag.NET/README.md

 ## libplctag

 This is the package intended for use in .NET applications.
-It depends on libplctag.NativeImport to gain access to the underlying libplctag native library.

 It provides an API for libplctag that should feel natural to .NET developers by supporting the following features:
 * Values are strongly-typed (both Atomic types and User-Defined Types).
 * Errors are thrown as Exceptions
 * Async/Await
 * Native resource cleanup

+This package depends on libplctag.NativeImport to gain access to the underlying libplctag native library.

 ## libplctag.NativeImport

-Most developers will not need to directly reference the Native Import library.
-This library automatically extracts platform-specific version of the base libplctag library needed for the libplctag .NET wrapper.

-If you wish to override this behavior you can do so: [Using a non packaged version of the native libplctag library](docs/Using-a-non-packaged-version-of-the-native-libplctag-library.md)

-Documentation for the base library API can be found [here](https://github.com/libplctag/libplctag/wiki/API).
-Further examples of its usage can be found [here](src/Examples/CSharp%20DotNetCore/NativeImportExample.cs).

-The libplctag native library can be compiled for [many platforms](https://github.com/libplctag/libplctag#platform-support), and not all supported platforms are shipped with this wrapper.
-If you get a `TypeLoadException`, chances are that you can still use this wrapper but you will need to [supply the runtime yourself](https://github.com/libplctag/libplctag/blob/master/BUILD.md).
+See [here](docs/libplctag.NativeImport.md) for information on this package.

 ## Getting Started

 In most cases only the  libplctag package will be needed.
 It can be added in Visual Studio through the package manager or via the commandline:

-`dotnet add package libplctag`
+`> dotnet add package libplctag`

 ### Simple Example Code for an Allen-Bradley CompactLogix/ControlLogix PLC